 They consecrated the original church back in the early 1500s and the first (relatively gentle) redecoration took place somewhat over 100 years later.
 The early 18th century then saw a Baroque transformation inside.

-The final touches to produce what we more or less see today came about as a result of a fire caused by a lightning strike in 1747.
+The final touches to produce what we more or less see today came about after a fire caused by a lightning strike in 1747.
 As part of the restoration work, Daniel Gran painted fresh ceiling frescoes.

 You find Gran’s work in other impressive locations in Vienna, too.
 His paintings, for example, decorate the astonishing state hall of the national library.

 Architectural frescoes flank those more traditional images on the ceiling, and the general decor forms a sea of golden saints and angels, marbled russets and browns, pastel blues, pinks and yellows.
 It makes for quite a sight.